-Are you looking for a way to jazz up your bulletin boards?
+Are you looking for a way to jazz up your bulletin board?
 I have always been a huge fan of any form of foldables, so when I realized that this particular foldable sitting side by side created a unique looking quilt, I couldn’t resist!
 We have been studying the five classes of vertebrates, so I thought this would be a perfect opportunity for my students to make a quilt with class!

 Provide each student with an 8.5 x 8.5 (it can be any size, as long as it’s a square with all sides equal) square of multiple colored paper.
 (Light colors are best, but construction paper works too!).